Cysharp/Claudia/README.md

     - Note:
         - If you are using assembly definition, add your additional csproj in the list of [The project to be addef for import].

+If you encount `Constructors of types with required members are not supported in this version of your compiler` error, LangVersion should change to `11`.

 ```csharp
 using Claudia;
 using System;